RX14/bahelite/README.md

   * `update_version` is a function to be used in a pre-commit hook to update the version in a specified variable in a specified file.
 Works with three-number `X.Y.Z` versions only, four-number ones like A.B.C.D are not supported.
   * `compare_versions` will print the biggest of the two passed versions, or `equal`, if they are equivalent.

+* `bahelite_github.sh`
+  * New function there will check, if a github repo got a new release.
+Can check for updates at a given interval.